Chat-Wane/energyservice/README.md

 ## TODO list

-- [X] Add a figure to illustrate the topology.
+- [ ] Automatically detect valid configurations for sensors, and allow users to add events to listen.
+Careful: if there are multiple clusters and the goal is to compare them, the configurations must be identical; however if the goal is to be the most accurate, the configurations must be the best of each.
-- [ ] Mount volumes (mongodbs, influxdbs)
+- [ ] Different deployment strategies.
+For instance, one where each machine gets its own dedicated energy monitoring stack; or another where databases are shared between clusters.
-- [ ] Explain an example that runs services that use the databases to get their energy consumption, i.e., through `hostname_to_influx`.
+- [X] Add a figure to illustrate the topology in the readme.
-- [ ] Check internal capabilities of machines and warn or stop deployment depending on criticality.
+- [ ] Mount volumes for databases (mongodbs, influxdbs).
+The size of these volumes could depend on the duration of experiments, the number of machines, and the monitoring frequency.
-- [ ] Export or backup
+- [ ] Provide an example that runs services that use the databases to get their energy consumption through `hostname_to_influx`.
-- [X] Default dashboard of Grafana
+- [ ] Export and/or backup.
-- [ ] Expose environments of containers
+- [X] Default dashboard for Grafana.
+Could provide more insights depending clusters and their configurations.
-- [ ] Provide a summary of deployment, i.e, display the created
+- [ ] Allow users to modify the environments of containers.
-  topology
+- [ ] Provide a deployment summary by displaying the topology, i.e. which machines host which containers.